gospacedev/mail-checker/README.md

 ```

-The mail information is outputed to the config file, Mail Checker
+The mail information is outputted to the config file, Mail Checker
-can write to JSON, TOML, and YAML config files.
+supports writing to JSON, TOML, and YAML config files:

 ```json
 {